Pay a court fine

 You can appeal court-imposed fines within the 28 days before payment is due — your local District Court has a form you can complete to do this.

-Police or council infringements that have become court fines
+Police or council infringement fees that have become court fines

-If your fine has reached the court because you didn’t pay a Police or council infringement, you can only dispute it under certain circumstances.
+If your fine has reached the court because you did not pay a Police or council infringement fee, you can only dispute it under certain circumstances.